Wie man Kindern hilft, mit Stress und Angst während der Pandemie umzugehen

 The University of Oxford is currently researching the effect of the COVID-19 and recently released an interim report which showed nearly half of parents and carers felt their child was concerned about family and friends catching the virus.
 Around a third reported that their child was worried about missing school.

-So how can we best help children to manage their stress and give them the reassurance they need, whilst ensuring they are informed enough to stay safe?
+So how can we best help children to manage their Stress and give them the reassurance they need, whilst ensuring they are informed enough to stay safe?

 Lesen Sie unten weiter